commoncrawl/webarchive-indexing/README.md

 /path/to/zipnum/cluster.loc
 ```

-The `cluster.summary` and `cluster.loc` files may be used with index ZipNum cluster support in the wayback machine, including
-pywb and OpenWayback.
+The `cluster.summary` and `cluster.loc` files may be used with index ZipNum cluster support in the wayback machine, including pywb and OpenWayback.

 ### Dependencies

 These tools depend on the following libraries/tools.
 If using Hadoop, they need to be installed on the cluster.
-If Using EMR, the MRJob library can do this automatically when starting a new cluster, and a bootstrap script is also provided for easy installation seperate in a persistant EMR job flow.
+If Using EMR, the MRJob library can do this automatically when starting a new cluster, and a bootstrap script is also provided for easy installation separate in a persistent EMR job flow.

 - [pywb web replay tools](https://github.com/ikreymer/pywb) for creating CDX indexes from WARCs and ARCs
 - [MRJob](https://pythonhosted.org/mrjob/) MapReduce library for running MapReduce jobs on Hadoop, Amazon EMR or locally.
-- [python-hadoop](https://github.com/matteobertozzi/Hadoop/tree/master/python-hadoop) - A python hadoop utility library for creating a hadoop SequenceFile in pure Python. (for generating split point SequenceFile)
+- [python-hadoop](https://github.com/commoncrawl/python-hadoop) - A Python Hadoop utility library for creating a Hadoop SequenceFile in pure Python (used to define splits required for total-order sorting).
+This project is forked from Matteo Bertozzi's [Hadoop](https://github.com/matteobertozzi/Hadoop/tree/master/python-hadoop) and ported to Python 3.

 ## Additional Info